-Born and raised on the Miramichi, Jonathan grew up on the river and in the woods.
+Jonathan MacDonald was born and raised on the Miramichi, where he grew up on the river and in the woods.
 He attended the Nova Scotia College of Art & Design from 1993 – 1997, graduating with a Degree in Fine Art.

 Years of urban living and further artistic exploration ensued, in 2004 he returned tothe Miramichi to paint and live in the woods of central New Brunswick.
 Jonathan has continued his passion for documentation; exploring landscape through journals, photography, drawing, painting and creating an aesthetically enriched environment involving his off-the-grid cabin and its surroundings.